pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

   \widehat{BC}}{2}$.
 * Theorem: The angle formed by two tangents is half the difference of the intercepted arcs.
 Similar to previous theorem.
-* Theorem: The length of two tangent sements from the same point to a circle are equal.
+* Theorem: The length of two tangent segments from the same point to a circle are equal.
 * A cyclic quadrilateral is a quadrilateral that can be inscribed in a circle.
 * Theorem: The opposite angles of any cyclic quadrilateral sum to $180^\circ$.